 - 1. The bus driver has complete charge of students while they are entering, leaving, or riding the bus.
 Students are expected to conduct themselves so that they do not distract the driver.

 - 2. Any object that can be placed on the lap of a student and does not protrude into the aisle is permitted on the bus.
-No live animals of any sort are permitted.
-Toy weapons, radios, games, and electronics are to be left at home.
+No live animals are permitted.
+Games and trading cards are to be left at home.

 - 3. While on a bus, students SHALL NOT...

 - a.
-SMOKE
+EAT

 - b.
-EAT
+USE PROFANE LANGUAGE

 - c.
-USE PROFANE LANGUAGE
+FIGHT OR QUARREL

 - d.
-FIGHT OR QUARREL
+CHANGE SEATS OR WALK AROUND THE BUS

 - e.
-CHANGE SEATS
+MARK OR DEFACE THE BUS

 - f.
-MARK OR DEFACE THE BUS
+STICK ARMS, HEAD, ELBOWS, AND/OR HANDS OUT OF THE BUS WINDOWS

 - g.
-STICK ARMS, HEAD, ELBOWS, AND/OR HANDS OUT OF THE BUS WINDOWS

-- h.
 CARRY ANY TYPE OF GLASS CONTAINER ON THE BUS

-- 4. When leaving us, all students who must cross the road must cross at least ten feet in front of the school bus.
+- 4. When exiting the bus, all students who must cross the road must cross at least ten (10) feet in front of the school bus.
 Students must also wait when crossing in front of the school bus for the driver's signal to cross.
 Crossing at the rear of a bus is dangerous and is prohibited.